 To simplify your deployments, ForgeRock provides a deployer script to install Autonomous Identity on a target node.
-The deployer pulls in an image from the ForgeRock Google Cloud Repository (gcr.io) and uses it to deploy the the microservices, analytics machine, and database for Autonomous Identity on a target machine.
-The target machine only requires the base operating system, CentOS 7 or later.
+The deployer pulls in images from the ForgeRock Google Cloud Repository and uses it to deploy the microservices and analytics for Autonomous Identity on a target machine.
+The target machine only requires the base operating system, Red Hat Enterprise Linux 7 or 8, or CentOS 7 or 8.

-There are five basic deployments, all of them similar, but in slightly different configurations:
+There are four basic deployments, all of them similar, but in slightly different configurations:

 Single-Node Air-Gapped Target Deployment.
-Deploy Autonomous Identity on a single-node target machine that resides in an air-gapped environment.
-In an air-gapped environment, the target machine is placed in an enhanced security environment where external Internet access is not available.
-You transfer the deployer and image to the target machine using media, such as a USB stick or portable drive.
+Deploy Autonomous Identity on a single-node target machine that resides in an air-gapped deployment.
+In an air-gapped deployment, the target machine is placed in an enhanced security environment where external Internet access is not available.
+You transfer the deployer and image to the target machine using media, such as a portable drive.
 Then, run the deployment within the air-gapped environment.
-For installation instruction, see Install a Single Node Air-Gap Target.
+For installation instruction, refer to Install a Single-Node Air-Gapped.Figure 2.
+An air-gapped deployment.